 CARS.COM — An important consideration for three-row SUV shoppers is not just how well they fit passengers, but also cargo.
-Each of the four contenders in Cars.com's 2017 Three-Row SUV Challenge have folding second and third rows to open up a large cargo area, but some are bigger than others.
+Each of the four contenders in Cars.com's 2017 Three-Row SUV Challenge have folding second-row and third row seats to open up a large cargo area, but some are bigger than others.

-The 2018 Chevrolet Traverse has the most cargo room on paper; it was the longest SUV in the Challenge by 6 inches (and almost a foot longer than the 2017 Toyota Highlander) and the tallest by a slim margin, as well.
-It's followed very closely by the 2018 Volkswagen Atlas, with the 2017 Honda Pilot and Highlander bringing up the rear.
+The 2018 Chevrolet Traverse has the most maximum cargo capacity on paper; it was the longest SUV in the Challenge by 6 inches (almost a foot longer than the 2017 Toyota Highlander) and the tallest by a slim margin, as well.
+With these class-leading specs, the Traverse is followed very closely by the 2018 Volkswagen Atlas, with the 2017 Honda Pilot and Highlander bringing up the rear.

 - 2018 Chevrolet Traverse: 98.2

 - 2018 Volkswagen Atlas: 96.8